darinbl-pritchard45/notes/README.md

 "Code is read far more often than it's written.
 Strive for clarity and maintainability in your code, as if the person who'll need to understand it most is a future you with a fuzzy memory."

 In essence, this reminds us that while writing code may be the initial task, its longevity and effectiveness lie in how easily it can be understood and maintained by others (and yourself) over time.
 Therefore, prioritize readability, simplicity, and clear documentation in your coding practices.

+# 2024-01-11
+- Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge base.
+This involves staying up-to-date with new technologies, programming languages, and best practices.
+By embracing change and adapting to new challenges, you can become a more valuable asset to your team and organization.

+To achieve this, make it a priority to read and study related materials, attend workshops and conferences, participate in online forums, network with other professionals, practice coding challenges regularly, learn new programming concepts, keep an open mind, be patient with yourself, never stop learning, share your knowledge with others, help others when you have the opportunity, give back to the community, stay humble, remember that everyone starts somewhere, don't be afraid to ask for help, always give credit where it' s due, respect others' opinions, have a growth mindset, enjoy the journey, celebrate your successes, but never forget to learn from your failures.